timkiruri/telka-customer-churn-ml/README.md

     3. Model evaluation visuals
     4. Presentation-ready graphics
 - [**notebooks**](notebooks/): Contains modular notebooks, each dedicated to a specific section of the main workflow i.e. EDA, feature engineering, model training, etc. This is for easier navigation and experimentation.
+- [**results**](results/): A storage folder for model perfomance and other table-like outputs.

+## Data Explanation
+The dataset contains 7403 rows (customers) and 21 features (20 features + 1 target).
+It is in tabular format, with each row representing a customer and column representing a demographic, service-related or account-related variable.

+Among the features:
+- 3 are numerical i.e. `tenure`, `MonthlyCharges` `TotalCharges`
+- 5 are binary i.e. `Dependents`, `SeniorCitizen`
+- 13 are categorical i.e. `gender`, `InternetService`, etc.

+The dataset is self-contained and thus does not require any merging of external data.
+This, coupled with the data being small in size (less than 1MB), making it manageable for EDA and model experimentation.

+## License
+This project is for environmental purposes.